Add or Edit a Source

 Click Add and Build Source/Save and Rebuild Source when you are done editing the source and want to make changes effective.

-Back in the Coveo Cloud administration console Sources page, you can review the progress of your Exchange Enterprise source addition or modification (see Sources - Page).
+Back in the Coveo Cloud administration console Sources page, you can review the progress of your Exchange Enterprise source addition or modification (see Manage Sources).

 If you created a dedicated crawling account and set your source as Secured, you might not be able to see any content in the Content Browser, as your crawling account may not have any content directly associated to it.

-Review your source default refresh schedule, in which a source refresh starts every 30 minutes (see Edit a Source Schedule: [SourceName] - Panel).
+Review your source default refresh schedule, in which a source refresh starts every 30 minutes (see Edit a Source Schedule).